grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 - The first time any connection attempt succeeds (i.e., the subchannel reports READY, which happens after all handshakes are complete), we choose that connection.
 If there is a timer running, we cancel the timer.
-We also cancel all other connection attempts that are still in flight (but see notes about C-core below).
 - We will wait for at least one connection attempt on every address to fail before we consider the first pass to be complete.
+At that point, we will request re-resolution.
 As per [gRFC A62][A62], we will report TRANSIENT_FAILURE state and will continue trying to connect.
 We will stay in TRANSIENT_FAILURE until either (a) we become connected or (b) the LB policy is destroyed by the channel shutting down or going IDLE.

 If the first pass completes without a successful connection attempt, we will switch to a mode where we keep trying to connect to all addresses at